Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The ``ultra-violet catastrophe" of the Chapman--Enskog expansion

 Most of the interesting expansions in non-equilibrium statistical physics are divergent.
-This paraphrase of the well known folklore ``Dorfman's theorem'' conveys the intrinsic problem of many-body systems: A number of systematic (at the first glance) methods has led to (a).
-An excellent but already known on the phenomenological grounds first approximation. (b).
-Already the next correction, not known phenomenologically and hence of interest, does not exist because of a divergence.
-There are many examples of this situations: Cluster expansion of the exact collision integral for dense gases lead to divergent approximations of transport coefficients, non-convergent long tails of correlation functions in the Green-Kubo formulae etc.
+This paraphrase of the well known folklore ``Dorfman's theorem" conveys the intrinsic problem of many-body systems: A number of systematic (at the first glance) methods has led to \begin{itemize} \item{An excellent but already known on the phenomenological grounds first approximation;} \item{Already the next correction, not known phenomenologically and hence of interest, does not exist because of divergence.} \end{itemize} There are many examples of this situations: Cluster expansion of the exact collision integral for dense gases leads to divergent approximations of transport coefficients, non-convergent long tails of correlation functions in the Green--Kubo formulae etc.

-Derivation of the hydrodynamic equations from a microscopic description is the classical problem of physical kinetics.
-As is well known, the famous Chapman-Enskog method \cite{E} provides an opportunity to compute a solution from the Boltzmann kinetic equation as a formal series in powers of the Knudsen number $\epsilon$.
-The parameter $\epsilon$ reflects the ratio between the mean free path of a particle, and the scale of variations of the hydrodynamic fields, the density, the mean flux, and the temperature.
-If the Chapman-Enskog expansion is truncated at a certain order, we obtain subsequently: the Euler hydrodynamics ( $\epsilon^0$), the Navier-Stokes hydrodynamics ($\epsilon^1$), the Burnett hydrodynamics ($\epsilon^2$), the super-Burnett hydrodynamics ($\epsilon^3$), etc. The post-Navier-Stokes terms extend the hydrodynamic description beyond the strictly hydrodynamic limit $\epsilon\ll 1$.
+The derivation of the hydrodynamic equations from a microscopic description is the classical problem of physical kinetics.
+As is well known, the famous Chapman--Enskog method \cite{Chapman} provides an opportunity to compute a solution from the Boltzmann kinetic equation as a formal series in powers of the Knudsen number $\epsilon$.
+The parameter $\epsilon$ reflects the ratio between the mean free path of a particle, and the scale of variations of the hydrodynamic fields (density, mean flux, and temperature).
+If the Chapman--Enskog expansion is truncated at a certain order, we obtain subsequently: the Euler hydrodynamics ( $\epsilon^0$), the Navier--Stokes hydrodynamics ($\epsilon^1$), the Burnett hydrodynamics ($\epsilon^2$), the super-Burnett hydrodynamics ($\epsilon^3$), etc. The post-Navier--Stokes terms extend the hydrodynamic description beyond the strictly hydrodynamic limit $\epsilon\ll 1$.

 However, as it has been first demonstrated by Bobylev \cite{Bob}, even in the simplest regime (one-dimensional linear deviations around the global equilibrium), the Burnett hydrodynamic equations violate the basic physics behind the Boltzmann equation.
-Namely, sufficiently short acoustic waves are increasing with time instead of decaying.
+Namely, sufficiently short acoustic waves are amplified with time instead of decaying.
 This contradicts the $H$-theorem, since all near-equilibrium perturbations must decay.
 The situation does not improve in the next, super-Burnett approximation.